 New Grass and White Clovers:

 New High Sugar Grass varieties developed at IBERS (IGER) have given all livestock farmers the opportunity to significantly raise output and reduce costs simultaneously.
-They offer huge advantages over other varieties with up to 2.5 litres more milk, 2kg higher dry matter intake and up to 25% better protein utilization.
+New grass varieties offer huge advantages over older varieties with up to 2.5 litres more milk, 2kg higher dry matter intake and up to 25% better protein utilization.
 The new varieties of Aber White Clover used in grass/clover leys, with no additional nitrogen are capable of producing higher forage DM yields and better quality forage than grass only leys even where 200kg N/ha is applied.

-The benefits of ABER white clover have been estimated to be worth as much as 2p / litre of milk produced
+The benefits of white clover has been estimated to be worth as much as 2p / litre of milk produced